DomingosXPC/portfolio/src/content/work/golden-book.md

 img: /assets/Goldenbook-App.jpg
 img_alt: App cover and first onboarding screen on a phone mockup
 description: |
-  Conceptualized and designed a robust and scalable.
+  Conceptualized and designed a robust and scalable app.
 Approved and funded.
 tags:
   - UX/UI Design
   - Product Management